AustinNotAustin/ResumeWebsite/README.md

 # ResumeWebsite
-Website with my interactive resume and soon to be standard resume
+Website with my interactive resume

 This project is my version of a website resume.
 There is currently an interactive resume where the user can play as me and check my mail.